Carnoustie’s return to The Open rota after 24 years was highly dramatic.

 Lawrie, a 30-year-old from Aberdeen ranked 241st in the world, was the first Scottish-born winner in Scotland since Tommy Armour in 1931 and, after qualifying at Downfield, the first qualifier to win since exemptions for the leading players were introduced in 1963.

-His scores of 73, 74 and 76 had left him ten strokes behind, double the previous record comeback margin.
-A fine 67 put him at six over par but still an unlikely winner with Van de Velde still on the course.
+His scores of 73, 74 and 76 had left him 10 strokes behind through 54 holes, double the previous record comeback margin.
+A fine 67 put him in the clubhouse at six over but still an unlikely winner with Van de Velde on the course.